Vic Oberhansley Photos

 Victor Curtis Oberhansley was born January 14, 1918, and died on May 8, 1987.

-Born in Parawan, Utah, where his father was principal of Parawan high school.
+Born in Parowan, Utah, where his father was principal of Parowan high school.
 The family moved to Logan in 1918, very soon after Vic's birth, where his father served a variety of teaching roles at Utah State Agricultural College.
 In 1930, the family moved to Cedar City, where his father was director of the Branch Agricultural College there, until his death in 1945.
+(The Branch Agricultural College was a branch school of the Utah State Agriculture College, and today is the Southern Utah University.)

-At age 24, Vic enlisted in the National Guard at Cedar City on March 3, 1941, as part of a field artillery unit.
-At the time of his enlistment, he had three years of college where he had been studying music, and played in the school's band.
+At age 24, Vic enlisted in the National Guard at Cedar City on March 3, 1941, as part of Band Unit of the 145th Field Artillery, stationed at Camp San Luis Obispo, California.
+At the time of his enlistment, he had three years of college in Utah and California where he had been studying music, and played in each school's band.

 (Read the Wikipedia article about the USS Hercules)

-Later records show that he was on LST 1024 on July 17, 1945, bound from Toloma, Mindinao, to Leyette, Phillippine Islands.
-He was mustered out of the Army on August 19, 1945.
+Later records show that Vic was on-board LST (Landing Ship Tank) 1024 on July 17, 1945, bound from Toloma, Mindinao, to Leyte, Philippine Islands.
+He was discharged from the Army on August 19, 1945.

 LST-1024 was laid down on 26 April 1944 at Quincy, Mass., by the Bethlehem Steel Co.; launched on 22 May 1944; and commissioned on 28 May 1944.